djccarew/watson-vr-custom-classifer-lab/README.md

 `gradlew.bat run`

+3.3.4 (Optional) Run the following command to generate Eclipse artifacts so the project can be imported into Eclipse

+**Linux/Mac**

+`./gradlew eclipse`

+**Windows**

+`gradlew.bat eclipse`

+Note: after running the command import this folder as an existing project into Eclipse

-3.3.4 Verify the app runs without errors and the output looks like the following.
+3.3.5 Verify the app runs without errors and the output looks like the following.

 ```
 Finished classifying 60 images